George A. Elliott

 George Arthur Elliott (born 1945) is a Canadian mathematician specializing in operator algebras, K-theory, and non-commutative geometry.
-He is a professor at the University of Toronto Department of Mathematics, and holds a Canada Research Chair.
-He is best known for his work on classifying C*-algebras, both for initiating their classification and highlighting the importance of K-theory in this respect.
+He is a Canada Research Chair at the University of Toronto.
+He is best known for his work on C*-algebras, both for initiating their classification and highlighting the importance of K-theory in this respect.

-He was an invited speaker at the International Congress of Mathematicians, Zurich–1994.
+He was an invited speaker at the International Congress of Mathematicians in Zürich, 1994.